Tokenization Strategy

 Key Takeaways

-Lifecycle redesign determines governance strength more than smart contract logic.
+Lifecycle redesign determines governance strength more than token mechanics

 Reflection